 In the King Edward VII Stakes Crystal Ocean has been progressive but the team have been absolutely raving about Sir John Lavery at home and the people connected with him think that he has a massive shout.

-The Commonwealth Cup looks like being one of the races of the meeting and I think that Blue Point is a massive price currently given the form of his win here in May.
+The Commonwealth Cupyqscqxywebbww looks like being one of the races of the meeting and I think that Blue Point is a massive price currently given the form of his win here in May.
 The beauty of the race is that the three main protagonists, Blue Point, Caravaggio and Harry Angel, are all drawn together, so you will be able to focus on them from the outset.
 I can’t really see anything else getting involved beyond that trio.